How fast is Sightengine? How can I make Sightengine requests faster?

-How fast is Sighteninge?
+How fast is Sightengine?

 Sightengine has been built with speed in mind.
 Images submitted to our Nudity Detection API for instance are usually processed within a few hundreds of milliseconds.
 This is much faster than what human moderators can achieve.

-We achieve through a series of steps:
+We achieve this through a series of steps:

-- our inference algorithms have been optimized both for accuracy and speed
+Our inference algorithms have been optimized both for accuracy and speed.

-- we run them on specialized hardware (such as high-end CPUs and GPUs)
+We run them on specialized hardware (such as high-end CPUs and GPUs).

-- we control the complete stack from end-to-end, obsessing over every detail to obtain high quality infrastructure (powerful bare-metal servers)
+We control the complete stack from end-to-end, obsessing over every detail to obtain high quality infrastructure (powerful bare-metal servers).

-- we optimize request latency by giving access to a geo-located Inference Network, where you can choose the location of the inference servers you use (this is an Enterprise option only)
+We optimize request latency by giving access to a geo-located inference network, where you can choose the location of the inference servers you use (this is an Enterprise option only).